anon-blue/anon.blue/README.txt

 ablagooodoohow does thsi go now anythis googogole.comslsoenghhahahahwo0101111212 41442dasthe lazy brown dgo jujmped   er ethe lazy xfovss
                                     I have a bonner          byron from napier
-    §♀☺§§§☺ interestincooliebai561murdashurkhangangstaswoooooooooooooooooooooooo
+    §♀☺§§§☺ interestincoolieb:)dfiiibgfjjjgfhbuhggbjbbhhgyuooooooooooooooooooooo
 oooooooooooooooooooóookiehiqqqqqqqqqqqqqqqqqqqqqq

 huk,hyki
          mmmhellochowefeqfeqeqfeqkfofkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkddkd
-kkdplease suer !
-INJE TING THE BOIH this is tI am bill. if youggggggggggggggggggggggggggggggggg
+kkdplease sucyka blyat                 INJE TING THE BOIH this is tI am bill. if youggggggggggggggggggggggggggggggggg
                                               This an opportu ity to say anythin g and you say that?             ahit the fuck upwhy cant i doshit xhziwjnxxnxnns